-- 1. Make sure that your PC is powered off. - 2.
-Connect an Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet port of your PC. - 3.
-To connect the router to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
+- 1. Connect an Ethernet cable between any of LAN ports located on the back panel of the router and the Ethernet port of your PC. - 2.
+To connect the device to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
 Connect your phone to the PHONE port of the splitter.
-Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 4.
-To connect the router to an Ethernet line: run the Initial Configuration Wizard and select the router's LAN port that will be used as the WAN port.
-Then connect the Ethernet cable between the selected Ethernet port located on the back panel of the router and the Ethernet line. - 5.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 6.
-Turn on the router by pressing the ON/OFF button on its back panel. - 7.
-Turn on your PC and wait until your operating system is completely loaded.
+Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 3.
+To connect the device to an Ethernet line: please connect the router to the ISP's Ethernet line only after setting the WAN port and creating the Internet connection (see the Initial Configuration Wizard section, page 32). - 4.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 5.
+Turn on the router by pressing the ON/OFF button on the back panel.